Auto1111SDK/Auto1111SDK/README.md

-# Auto 1111 SDK/Python Client
+# Auto 1111 SDK: Stable Diffusion Python library

-Auto 1111 SDK is a light-weight Python library for generating images, upscaling images, and editing images with diffusion models.
+Auto 1111 SDK is a light-weight Python library for using Stable Diffusion generating images, upscaling images, and editing images with diffusion models.
 It is designed to be a modular, light-weight Python client that encapsulates all the main features of the [Automatic 1111 Stable Diffusion Web Ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Auto 1111 SDK offers 3 main core features currently:

 - Text-to-Image, Image-to-Image, Inpainting, and Outpainting pipelines.
 Our pipelines support the exact same parameters as the [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), so you can easily replicate creations from the Web UI on the SDK.
 - Upscaling Pipelines that can run inference for any Esrgan or Real Esrgan upscaler in a few lines of code.
 - An integration with Civit AI to directly download models from the website.

 Join our [Discord!!](https://discord.gg/S7wRQqt6QV)

+## Demo

+We have a colab demo where you can run many of the operations of Auto 1111 SDK.
+Check it out [here!!](https://colab.research.google.com/drive/1SekiJ-mdB2V8ogWbyRyF_yDnoMuDGWTl?usp=sharing)

 ## Installation